 But all this actually makes the film more entertaining – the bad actors, bad dialogue, lunatic moments and piss-poor special effects combine to make something that is compulsively fun to watch.

 And Hong seems under no illusions that he is making art here – instead, he positively revels in the exploitative nature of the film.
-The luckless actress – Lissa Zappardino – playing his unfaithful wife spend the entire film in skimpy, sexy lingerie (apart from her nude scenes) and much of it chained in the dungeon, while Witter also has to spend a lot of time in silk bed wear – no one in this film goes for frumpy pyjamas.
+The luckless actress – Lissa Zappardino – playing his unfaithful wife spend the entire film in skimpy lingerie (apart from her scenes sans clothes entirely) and much of it chained in the dungeon, while Witter also has to spend a lot of time in silk bed wear – no one in this film goes for frumpy pyjamas.

-The film is surprising – or not, given the era – light on gore, but the sleaze factor is high, there are cheesy optical effects and only slightly less cheesy old age make-ups, a brain-curdling synth score (and numbing closing credits song) and a general tackiness that is just irresistible.
-And to make things even more wrong, Arrow’s new disc looks absolutely gorgeous.
+The film is surprising – or not, given the era – light on bloodletting, yet the sleaze factor is high, there are cheesy optical effects and only slightly less cheesy old age make-ups, a brain-curdling synth score (and numbing closing credits song) and a general tackiness that is just irresistible.
+And to make things even more wrong, Arrow Video’s new disc looks absolutely gorgeous.
 Apparently, you can polish a turd.

 So, no masterpiece certainly.
 But The Vineyard is wonderfully entertaining, albeit not for the reasons intended.

 David Flint, MOVIES and MANIA